+We returned to the beach, minds whirling.
 At the water's edge, I grabbed my mask and snorkel and splashed in.
-A school of blue-and-white spotted box fish emerged from the indigo depths and I trailed them along a ridge, watching as they plucked at a carcass on the seafloor.
-Cradled by the current I floated, calm and weightless then dove down and swam as far as I could.
-When I breached the surface a stunning vista greeted me—mountains like a fake, painted backdrop, green and sumptuous, dotted with palms wheeling in the breeze and the occasional red-tiled house.
+A school of blue spotted box fish emerged from the depths and I trailed them along a ridge, watching as they plucked at a carcass on the seafloor.
+Cradled by the current I floated, calm and weightless.
+I dove deep and swam the length of the shoreline, breaching the surface to gape at the stunning vista beyond the water's edge—a pair of gulls soaring in a sapphire sky, malachite mountains dotted with fluttering palms and the occasional red-tiled house.
 Beneath it all, like a tiny Lego-person, Tor waved from where he sat in the sand, beer in one hand, book in the other.

 A thought suddenly struck us: it wasn’t just the Pan-American Highway adventure that we were after, it was the return to a lifestyle we loved.
 We just wanted back on the road.

 We know Road Life suits us because we lived this way in Mexico from 2011 - 2012.
 One of our favorite jaunts during that time was an impromptu five-week bus trip traveling across southern Mexico from the Yucatan Peninsula to the mountains of Chiapas.
 Each day was a jumble of newness; how we looked forward to the strange streets, the subtle shifts in sounds, flavors, textures, ambience.
 Our Spanish went from rough to passable.
 We Skyped with clients from balconies, lobbies, rooftops, wherever we could get a signal, and never once wished we were anyplace else.

 What would it be like this time?
 We mused.
 Much has changed since 2011, mostly for the better.
 We own less and travel lighter.
 Our freelance skills have increased.
 Technology has advanced on all fronts.
 Mindsets have broadened and all sorts of people are taking to the road long-term.